Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Experiments

 \subsection{Ablation Study}

 We also conducted ablation studies to illustrate the effectiveness of improving data quantity and diversity.
 We selected the GCN model conditioned with the TVFiLM layer as the baseline model and compared its performance when trained on different subsets.
 In particular, to control the data quantity, we fixed the number of total songs to 100 and control the length used to clip each song, resulting in 5 subsets from 3 minutes to 500 hours; to investigate the data diversity, we fixed the total data quantity to 50 hours and control the number of total songs with the adjusted clip lengths, resulting in 5 subsets from 5 songs to 100 songs.
-The detailed division and evaluation results are illustrated in Table~\ref{tab:results-ablation}.
+The detailed results are illustrated in Table~\ref{tab:results-ablation}.
 It can be observed that 1) increasing the data quantity steadily improves the model performance from 3 minutes to 500 hours, with the 50 hours as the division line for significant improvement, which is also confirmed by previous works~\cite{lauri-data}.
 2) Increasing the data diversity is effective when there are only a few songs, and the improvement will be saturated until there are 50 different songs, especially in the unseen parameter settings.
-This is because different songs have different dynamics.
-Increasing the data diversity can help the model see more compression patterns, thus enhancing its generalization ability in unseen songs and parameter combinations.